tdulcet/Table-and-Graph-Libs/python/README.md

 # Set array, can be any sequence data type, but must have exactly two columns

-graphs.array(height, width, xmin, xmax, ymin, ymax, array)
+graphs.plot(height, width, xmin, xmax, ymin, ymax, array)
 ```

 If `xmin` and `xmax` are both `0`, they will be set to the respective minimum and maximum values of x in the array.
 If `ymin` and `ymax` are both `0`, they will be set to the respective minimum and maximum values of y in the array.

 ![](../images/array%20to%20plot.png)

-Use `graphs.arrays()` to plot multiple arrays, which can be of different sizes.
+Use `graphs.plots()` to plot multiple arrays, which can be of different sizes.

 #### Output single function as graph